-There are a variety of hand injuries that may cause the need for a splint.
-Bone fractures, strained ligaments, torn muscles, arthritis, muscular atrophy, wrist sprains, hand surgery or circulation problems are all reasons that may justify application.
-Orthoses may be removable or permanent, depending on the severity of the injury.
+There are a variety of hand injuries that may require the use of an orthosis.
+Bone fractures, strained ligaments, torn muscles, arthritis, burns, nerve injuries, sprains, and hand surgery are all reasons that may justify application.
+Orthoses may be removable or permanent depending on the severity of the injury.

-- Prevent or Correct Deformity
+- Prevent or correct deformities

-- Increase or Maintain Range of Motion
+- Increase or maintain range of motion

-- Relieve Pain
+- Relieve pain

-- Facilitate Healing
+- Facilitate healing of structures